 Thus, the objective of this activity is to provide an additional degree of freedom that allows to decouple the transfer frame length, allowing to better optimize the data rates for future missions.

-Additionally, the slicing is an enable for variable length frames, that could be adopted in future lunar and Martian missions, for which link directionality is not a sharp concept.
+Additionally, the slicing is an enabler for variable length frames, that could be adopted in future lunar and Martian missions, for which link directionality among local links and inter-satellite links is not a discriminating concept.

 ANNEX 1 – Proposed Charter Modifications